What Is Neurodiversity?

 Awareness for this impacts hiring processes, working environments and management styles, all of which can be easily adapted.
 Neurodiversity, when viewed not as a limitation, but as an alternative way of learning and processing information, can be an asset, opening up avenues, and approaches that may not have been visible to neurotypical employees.

-There is a huge argument to be made for acknowledging the skills that each individual has rather than requiring each individual to have every skill on your list.
+There is a huge argument to be made for acknowledging the skills that each individual has, rather than requiring each individual to have every skill on your list.
 We like to take a skills over roles approach at Chesamel; when sourcing candidates for our own teams or clients, we look at the skills that the team requires, and source for those skills, not just to fill a certain pre-moulded position.

 Digital Transformation & Neurodiversity

-Some of the naturally evolving processes and practices businesses are adopting into their day to day through digital transformations are also helpful for neurodiverse employees.
+Some of the naturally evolving processes and practices businesses are adopting into their day-to-day through digital transformations are also helpful for neurodiverse employees.
 With automated and digitalised processes, the use of assistive tech can be used more freely, such as speech-to-text software.